-Lung Cancer: Let’s Talk Survivorship, Risk Factors, and Support
+Lung Cancer Awareness: Let’s Talk Risk Factors, Survivorship, and Support

 MyLifeLine members can create a private support website to keep their friends and family updated about their cancer journey.
-They also have access to 14 different discussion boards, including our Living With Lung Cancer board.
+They also have access to discussion boards about specific topics, including living with lung cancer.
 Members can exchange stories and ideas and share their questions and concerns.
 “I value knowing I'm not alone in this journey and all I have to do is go online and share what I’m feeling,” notes Tammy.

 "I ask a lot of questions because I feel I need to learn about what's going on inside me."